-Lucas Hedges On Stage - Theater Credits, Bio and Tickets
+Lucas Hedges On Stage - Theatre Credits, Bio and Tickets

-He attended Saint Ann's School in Brooklyn, studied theatre at the University of North Carolina School of the Arts and is also a graduate of the Cherubs Theatre Program at Northwestern University's National High School Institute.
+Hedges attended Saint Ann's School in Brooklyn, studied theatre at the University of North Carolina School of the Arts, and is also a graduate of the Cherubs Theatre Program at Northwestern University's National High School Institute.

-Mr. Hedges then decided to return to his theatre roots and made his off-Broadway debut as Hench in the MCC Theater production of Yen, which ran from January 12 through to March 4, 2017 at the Lucille Lortel Theatre.
+Hedges then decided to return to his theatre roots, making his off-Broadway debut as Hench in the MCC Theater production of Yen, which ran from January 12 to March 4, 2017 at the Lucille Lortel Theatre.
 He received a Theatre World Award, as well as a Lucille Lortel Award nomination, for his efforts.

-Mr. Hedges collaborated with Kenneth Lonergan once again in his Broadway debut as Daniel Reed in the Broadway premiere of Lonergan's memory play The Waverly Gallery, which ran at the Golden Theatre from September 25, 2018 through to January 27, 2019.
+Hedges collaborated with Lonergan once again in his Broadway debut.
+He played Daniel Reed in the Broadway premiere of Lonergan's memory play The Waverly Gallery, which ran at the Golden Theatre from September 25, 2018 through January 27, 2019.